Polyteam Semantics: Introduction

 In Section \ref{sec:unitopoly} we lay the foundations of polyteam semantics.
-The shift to polyteams is exemplified in Section \ref{sec:polydep}, by the definition of poly-dependence atoms and an Armstrong type axiomatisation for the associated implication problem.
-In Section 3 polyteam semantics is extended from atoms to complex formulae.
-Section 4 studies the expressive power of the new logics over polyteams.
-The main technical results of the section characterises poly-independence (poly-dependence) logic as the maximal logic capable of defining all (downward closed) properties of polyteams definable in existential second-order logic.
+The shift to polyteams is exemplified in Section \ref{sec:polydep} by the definition of poly-dependence atoms and an Armstrong type axiomatisation for the associated implication problem.
+In Section \ref{sec:pteamsemantics} polyteam semantics is extended from atoms to complex formulae.
+Section \ref{sect:rel} studies the relationship between polyteam and team semantics.
+We show that some polyteam logics can be simulated with team logics.
+Section \ref{sec:expressivity} examines the expressive power of the new logics over polyteams.
+We characterise poly-independence (poly-dependence) logic as the maximal logic capable of defining all (downwards closed) properties of polyteams definable in existential second-order logic.
+Finally we relate poly-inclusion logic to a fragment of greatest fixed point logic.